sadab-halim/Interview-Questions/README.md

 - The length of the programmes developed using OOP language is much larger than the procedural approach.
 Since the programme becomes larger in size, it requires more time to be executed that leads to slowe execution of the programme.
 - We can not apply OOP everywhere as it is not a universal language.
 It is applied only when it is required.
 It is not suitable for all types of problems.

-## What is Class? <br/>
-Collection of objects is called Class.
-It is a logical entity.

 ### Difference between Class and Structure <br/>
 | Class | Structure |
 | ----- | --------- |